Bioavailability and How You Can Affect It

 Manufacturers of supplements who are more concerned with cutting costs and turning a profit may pay less attention to bioavailability.
 There is one primary way that a supplements bioavailability (absorption rate) can be increased; adding enhancers to the formulation.
 These enhancers include emulsifying agents, self-emulsifying systems, phytosomes, and enzyme inhibitors.

-A person’s age, gender, gastrointestinal health, liver and kidney function, metabolism, and genetics all play a role in how efficiently a product or nutrient is able to be absorbed and used in the body.
-As we age we lose some of the body’s natural ability to breakdown nutrients to their useful forms.
+A person’s age, gender, gastrointestinal health, liver and kidney function, metabolism, and genetics can all play a role in how efficiently a product or nutrient is able to be absorbed and used in the body.
+As we age, we lose some of the body’s natural ability to breakdown nutrients to their useful forms.
 The liver and kidneys are two organs that are used heavily in the process of breaking down nutrients to useable forms.
-When these organs are unhealthy this process may be impacted.
+When these organs are unhealthy, this process may be impacted.

 Drug / Nutrient Interactions: